anhaidgroup/wrappers_for_exploring_df/README.md

-# Wrappers for exploring Pandas Dataframes
+# Wrappers for exploring Pandas Dataframe
 This repository includes wrappers for the tools to browse pandas dataframes.
 Specifically, this repo includes wrappers for pandastable and openrefine.